maziac/dezogif/readme.md

-# Debug Uart Interface
+# DeZog Uart Interface

 # Introduction

-This is a ZXNext assembler program that communicates via the UART with a debugger on a PC.
+This is a ZXNext assembler program named 'dezogif' that communicates via the UART with a debugger on a PC.

 It is intended to use this with the DeZog, a vscode debug adapter.